jpking872/strivven/README.md

-This assessment asks the user to answer all questions based on how well the like the particular activity.
+This assessment asks the user to answer all questions based on how well they like the particular activity.
 Scores are kept and the best interest is selected.

 The website is at http://strivven.pianoteachertaylors.com